eddywm/speedy/README.md

 # SpeedyWallet

-A fully offline and secure Segwit and multi-sig address generator web-app.
+An offline capable and secure Segwit and Multi-sig address generator web-app.
+The project is written in Typescript and VueJS

-The site is deployed at https://speedywallet.netlify.app/
+The web app is deployed at https://speedywallet.netlify.app/

 ### Project setup
 ```